 The School of Life and Medical Sciences offers multidisciplinary research programmes within the stimulating and supportive environment of the specialist facilities that enable our researchers to address challenging questions of global significance in the core life and medical sciences disciplines.

-Our research is conducted within centres of excellence and groups:
+Our research is conducted within centres of excellence:

 - The Centre for Agriculture, Food and Environmental Management (CAFEM)

 - The Centre for Health Services and Clinical Research (CHSCR)

 - The Centre for Research in Psychology and Sport Sciences (CRiPSS)

 - The Centre for Topical Drug Delivery and Toxicology (TDDT)